kkeetch13/startup/README.md

 ## Database
 By integrating MongoDB into my startup project, I learned how to persist user authentication and game data securely using a cloud database.
 I implemented login, registration, and session management with token-based authentication, ensuring that only authorized users could access and post scores.
 I also created and connected API endpoints to perform secure reads and writes from the database.
 This experience gave me a deeper understanding of backend development and how to connect frontend logic to a real-world database.

+## WebSocket
+ I set up a WebSocket server that connects to the frontend, allowing real-time communication between client and server.
+To enhance interactivity, I added frontend logic to send and display WebSocket messages, such as when a player submits a score.